mazwat/mazwat.github.io/design-patterns-lm.md

 ## Design Patterns in Unity

-In this extensive repo desgined by Erik Nordeus (aka Habrador), he eplores a range of Deisgn Patterns and how they can be applied to different contexts in Unity:\
+In this extensive repo desgined by Erik Nordeus (aka Habrador), he explores a range of Design Patterns and how they can be applied to different contexts in Unity:\

 **Repo**
 [https://github.com/Habrador/Unity-Programming-Patterns](https://github.com/Habrador/Unity-Programming-Patterns)\

 **Documentation Site**
 [https://www.habrador.com/tutorials/programming-patterns/3-observer-pattern/](https://www.habrador.com/tutorials/programming-patterns/3-observer-pattern/)